WDI-SEA/notes/11-projects/project-4.md

 Include project idea along with answers to the above questions in your README.md, also include the following in your README:

+* the technologies you plan on using
 * a description of the app
 * wireframes of the app
-* a description of the user flow for the app the app
+* a description of the user flow for the app the app along with user sotries
 * If you are planning to work in a team, include the members of your team
 * a breakdown of what you plan on working on each day (`sprints` for each day).
 This can be in either
 * additional links/images if they relate to the planning of your project, for example a rest API project will need `ERDs` of the data models and a `RESTful` routing chart of all the routes in the API